Ileriayo/tf-eks-cosmo/README.md

 -- contains another module to generate the kubeconfig file, and then the file is stored locally using the `local_file` resource
 -- creates a helm release (using the generated kubeconfig file to authenticate to the cluster)

-Note: The helm chart used in the codebase was gotten from `https://artifacthub.io/packages/helm/cosmo-platform/cosmo`

 ## Future plans
 1. Use a remote backend for terraform state management
+2. Find a better solution to manage the ephemeral kubeconfig token
-2. Deploy the infrastructure in the AWS region closest to the customers
+3. Deploy the infrastructure in the AWS region closest to the customers
-2. Follow the setup for production deployments on Cosmo docs
+4. Follow the setup for production deployments on Cosmo docs

-## Troubleshooting
-- The postgres pod failed to start and was stuck in a pending state, and thus other components like the controlplane coould not connect to the database and kept crashing